bluedangerforyou/python-sec-tools/README.md

 It will display Mac Address and SSID of past connected wifi networks for forensic purposes.

 #Python ChromeDome
-Displays saved passwords stored in Google Chrome
+Displays saved usernames, passwords, hostory, keyword search, and credit card data stored in Google Chrome.
+Browser needs to be closed when running this tool.